 Table of Contents

 Kidney and ureteral stones are very common, but it is difficult to get an accurate figure for the number of sufferers in Europe.
 In countries with a high standard of living, kidney and ureteral stones are frequently encountered.
-This is believed to be due to diet and lifestyle changes.
+This is believed to be due to diet rich in animal protein and salt, and lifestyle changes.

 What is a stone?

-A stone is a hard, solid mass that can form in various organs with a lumen like the gallbladder, bladder, and kidneys.
+A stone is a hard, solid mass that can form in various organs such as the gallbladder, bladder, and kidneys.
 Apart from its location in the body, each stone has a different molecular composition.
 Stones can happen due to an underlying pathology and they can be treated in different ways.

 Kidney and ureteral stones develop in the kidney and either stay there or move to the ureter (Fig. 1).

 Kidney stones form when minerals or acid salts in your urine form crystals which later become stones.
-Most stones leave your body while you urinate.
-However, sometimes stones get stuck in the ureter, block the normal flow of urine, and cause symptoms.
+Some stones may leave your body while you urinate, and sometimes stones get stuck in the ureter, blocking the normal flow of urine and causing symptoms.
 Stones can also be too big to leave the kidney.
 In both cases, you may need treatment to remove the stone.

 Symptoms of kidney stones

 People often associate kidney and ureteral stones with pain.
 However, symptoms can vary from severe pain to no pain at all, depending on stone characteristics – such as the size, shape, and location of the stone in the urinary tract (Fig. 1)

 Severe pain (renal colic)